 Over the past few years, podcasts have experienced a rebirth.
-The benefits of listening to podcasts are finally being realized by the public, and it's never been easier to find one that you love.
+The benefits of listening to podcasts have been fully realized by the masses, and it's never been easier to find a show that you'll love.

 There are a bunch of reasons why podcasts are popular right now.
 They're fun to listen to, they have a relaxed feel, they can get very personal, and they don't require corporate overlords (who can ruin them!).